This is the story of my journey from being afraid

 The application window opens five months before the exam and remains open for three months.

 The CCM exam is administered at Prometric test centers.
 After being approved by CCMC to sit for the exam you will receive information to contact Prometric to schedule your exam date.

 Quick Tip: As soon as you get your authorization from CCMC to sit for the exam, be sure to contact Prometric to get the test date of your choice, as some centers fill up fast!

-According to CCMC, “The CCM exam is practice-based, meaning all questions are based on knowledge that an experienced case manager should know and understand.
-There is not any course or education required to take the exam or to prepare for the exam”.
+According to CCMC, “The CCM exam is practice-based, meaning all questions are based on the knowledge that an experienced case manager should know and understand.
+There is not any course or education required to take the exam or to prepare for the exam.”

 Hopefully, this helps you have an idea of what to expect on the exam.

 If you are looking for study materials, the CCM Study Guide along with one of our Online CCM Prep Courses is sure to help you feel confident and ready to take the exam.